aukilabs/domain-server/README.md

 # Domain Server
 ## Operation Mode
 - Public: anyone can save data to your server.
-Auki is running one on https://domain-server.posemesh.org, you can find all the other servers run by the community from Posemesh Console's `Domain Servers` page
+Auki is running one at https://domain-server.posemesh.org.
+You can find all the other servers run by the community from the Posemesh Console's `Domain Servers` page.
 - Private: only people from your organization can save their data to your server, but anyone will be able to read.

 ## Create Server
-1. Log into Posemesh Console https://console.posemesh.org/
+1. Log into the Posemesh Console at https://console.posemesh.org/
-2. Run `localStorage.setItem("domainservice", true);` in browser console
+2. Run `localStorage.setItem("domainservice", true);` in the browser's console.
 3. Open `Domain Servers` page and create a server. `Redirect URL` is optional, it is the url you want to redirect users to when users scan a lighthouse using a non Auki SDK app.
 This value can be overwritten by domain's redirect url and lighthouse's redirect url.
 If empty, https://aukilabs.com will be used by default.
-4. Make sure you have copied the registration credentials
+4. Make sure you have copied the registration credentials.

 # Deployment